Skygallant/SkylarkerCompass/README.md

-### Adds dynamic exploration to the game be providing the player with a, much longer range, "ping" system
+### Adds dynamic exploration to Star Citizen be providing the player with a, much longer range, "ping" system

 *To run the script you need to install Python.
 To do so please visit: https://www.python.org/downloads/windows/*